From lines to figures: drawings by Colette Richarme (1904–1991) at the Musée Atger

 Catalog

-The Musée Atger's collection of drawings was enriched in early 2018 by a donation of seventy-seven drawings by Colette Richarme (1904-1991), following an initial donation by the artist's family of four drawings in 2005, as part of the "Jeux de figures" exhibition.
-This important new donation was made possible by the inventory work carried out by the studio since Richarme's death, and continued and completed by theRicharme Association.
+In early 2018, the Atger Museum's collection of drawings was enriched by a donation of seventy-seven drawings by Colette Richarme (1904–1991), following an initial donation of four drawings by the artist's family in 2005, as part of the "Jeux de figures" exhibition.
+This new and significant donation was made possible by the inventory work carried out by the studio since Richarme's death, which was continued and completed bythe Richarme Association.

-Richarme paints
+Richarme Paintings

 Images from the Colette Richarme exhibition